 Scopes of Practice

-The following information was taken from the OPC Practice Analysis Survey that was completed in December 2014 by ProExam Services Inc. For further information about the practice analysis survey, please contact the OPC National Office.
+The information in the following graphics were taken from the OPC Practice Analysis Survey that was completed in December 2014 by ProExam Services Inc. For further information about the practice analysis survey, please contact the OPC National Office.